LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 Setting up the tool
 *******************

 Before the Data Extractor tool will function, it needs to be installed and configured.
-It is recommended that the configuration is carried out first.
+It is essential that the configuration is carried out first.

 .. index::
 	single: Configuring the tool